Dannyboi108/Click-or-Trick/README.txt

-🎃 Welcome to Trick or Click! 🕸️
+# 🎃 Trick or Click 👻

-A haunted hub where your vote conjures chaos...
+*A haunted hub where your vote conjures chaos...*

+---

+## 🕸️ What is this?

-Choose your favorite ghoulish categories — from cursed costumes to eerie eats — and see how your picks fare in the polls.
-But beware: every click ripples through the crypt.
-Your choices may awaken something... unexpected.
+**Trick or Click** is a Halloween-themed voting site where your choices stir the spirits.
+Cast your vote across ghoulish categories — from cursed costumes to eerie eats — and watch the polls shift in real time.

+But beware...
+Every click echoes through the crypt.
+Your vote may awaken something unexpected.

+---

+## 🦇 Features

+- 🧛 Vote on spooky categories like:
+  - Best Jack - O - Latern
+  - Best Halloween Costume
+- 🕷️ Real-time poll updates
+- 🪦 Thematic UI with eerie effects
+- 🧙‍♀️ Built with Flask + Firebase, HTML, JS, and CSS

+---

+## 🧠 How it works

+1. Browse the categories.
+2. Cast your vote.
+3. Watch the chaos unfold.

+Your vote isn't just a choice — it's a summoning.

-🦇 Cast wisely.
-The spirits are watching.
+> 🕯️ *Cast wisely.
+The spirits are watching...*